vanilla/docs/content/help/sso/jsconnect.md

 **How is sign-out handled?**

 We bounce them to your sign-in page after they sign-out on the forum.
-To do the opposite, redirect users thru our sign-out page, again passing a `Target` parameter so they finish where you want them to.
+To do the opposite, redirect users through our sign-out page, again passing a `Target` parameter so they finish where you want them to.

 **Does this work for native applications, non-web scenarios, or third-party products?**